 a mother of two young girls and she wants them to inherit a beautiful and flourishing Daly City

 Gabriella believes our politicians have lost track of the needs of their constituents and communities.
 They have become too focused on party politics.
 She wants to help Daly City continue to prosper, grow and thrive.
 Gabriella believes in community development, fiscal responsibility, access to quality education, governmental accountability and transparency, and protecting public safety.
-She believes in reducing special interest influence over government processes.
-She wants to see more of our tax dollars supporting our community and not the pockets of the inefficient state and federal government offices.

 If elected, Gabriella will fight to make sure that the voices of Daly City residents are heard.
 She will tirelessly work to support the needs of our community.